sushant-at-nitor/fastapi-clean-code-microservice/README.md

 docker-compose up -d --build
 ```

-To access the API documentation, visit http://localhost:8000/docs for movies service and http://localhost:8001/docs for casts service.
+- To access the API documentation, visit http://localhost:8000/docs

-To access both services using a single host address, visit http://localhost/api/movies and http://localhost/api/casts.

 ## Testing
 To run the tests and generate the coverage report, use the following command: